1dv023/examination-2/README.md

 In this assignment, you will create a web application for persistent handling of [snippets](https://en.wikipedia.org/wiki/Snippet_(programming)) using an application framework and an object data modeling library for MongoDB.

->###Deadline
-Friday, March 4, 2016 7:00 AM
-###Submission Instructions
-Submit your solution, by creating a release on GitHub named “v1.0″.
-In case of changes after creating a release, please increment the minor version number, i.e. “v1.1″, “v1.22", etc.

 ##Requirements

 The application in [Node.js](https://nodejs.org/en/) will use [Express.js](http://expressjs.com/) as the application  framework and [Mongoose](http://mongoosejs.com/) as  the object modeling library.
 The application must have full CRUD functionality regarding snippets, whereby a user must be able to create, read, update and delete snippets.